facebook pixel Skip to Main Content

 Georgia Institute of Technology (postdoctoral fellow)

-Idaho State University (adjunct faculty; multiple graduates)
+Idaho State University (full-time faculty and administrators; multiple graduates)

 Midwestern State University (full-time faculty)